sbgh/OpenFAAS_demo/readme.md

 The following are the approximate steps to create an OpenFaaS instance with Kubernetes and Docker.

-There is no reason to clone this repository.
-Following the instructions below will build the OpenFAAS file structure.
+Following the instructions below will build a single OpenFAAS server.
+You do not need to clone this repository but you can use it as an example.

 See demo docker containers on [Dockerhub](https://hub.docker.com/r/dhscott/adsl-demo)